tutek1/DTLabs/07_Animation&Physics/lab07.md

 > More complex behaviors, such as **blending animations**, **changing them** based on current circumstances/parameters, etc. needs to be done either by **`AnimationTree`** node (covered in later section) or **your own implementation** for switching animations.

 ### Animation Import
 While we are messing around with the importing, let's set some properties of the animations of the player.
-We want some of the animations to loop since they will be continuously playing.
+We want some animations to loop since they will be continuously playing.
 To do this we need to change the import settings of the animation.

 1. Again, **open** the **Advanced Import Settings** of the player model.
 2. **Select** the `Armature|Fall` animation in the left menu.